 E-cigarettes (Includes e-cigars, e-pipes, personal vaporisers, electronic nicotine delivery systems).
-Packaging Quantity Notes Measures must be taken to prevent No limit Re-charging on board aircraft is not and the same of th unintentional activation of the permitted. heating element while on board the aircraft.
+Packaging Quantity Notes Measures must be taken to prevent unintentional activation of the heating element while on board the aircraft.
+No limit Re-charging on board aircraft is not permitted.
 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location No No Yes No

 Gas cartridges, small non-flammable

 Packaging Quantity Notes

-TM ω.
-Personal safety device packed so Maximum 2 small cartridges fitted CO2 or other suitable gas in division
+TM ₩ Personal safety device packed so Maximum 2 small cartridges fitted CO2 or other suitable gas in division

 that it cannot be inadvertently to a self-inflating personal safety 2.2 without subsidiary hazard.
 Must

-- COMPANY OF THE PARTY OF THE P activated. device such as a lifejacket.
+a company activated. device such as a lifejacket.
 Not more be for inflation purposes.

 than 2 devices per passenger and 2

-- spare cartridges per device.
+spare cartridges per device.

 For other devices, max.
 4 cartridges,

 capacity not exceeding 50 mL water

 (equivalent to a 28 g gas cartridge).

 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location

 Yes Yes Yes No

-Gas cylinders: non-flammable, non-toxic, worn for the operation of mechanical limbs 807 Packaging Quantity Notes Worn with the limb.
+Gas cylinders: non-flammable, non-toxic, worn for the operation of mechanical limbs क्री Packaging Quantity Notes Worn with the limb.
 As required by the limb.
 Spare cylinders of a similar size are also allowed if required to ensure an adequate supply for the journey.
 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location No Yes Yes No

-Hair styling equipment containing a hydrocarbon gas cartridge T a Packaging Quantity Notes 11 11 Safety cover must be securely fitted 1 per passenger or crew member.
+Hair styling equipment containing a hydrocarbon gas cartridge Packaging Quantity Notes Safety cover must be securely fitted 1 per passenger or crew member.
 Must not be used on board the over the heating element. aircraft at any time.
 H Spare cartridges are not permitted W in checked or carry-on baggage.
 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location No Yes Yes No

-Matches, safety, or small cigarette lighter S. P. Maria Packaging Quantity Notes One small packet, or one small lighter • A A A tends to use the item.
-CHI KITA Lighter must not contain unabsorbed liquid fuel, other than liquified gas.
+Matches, safety, or small cigarette lighter Packaging Quantity Notes One small packet, or one small lighter.
+144 A Only if carried by an individual who in tends to use the item.
+CHE Lighter must not contain unabsorbed liquid fuel, other than liquified gas.
 Lighter fuel and lighter refills are not permitted.
 Strike anywhere matches, blue flame lighters, cigar lighters, are not permitted.
-Cigarette lighters should have two ind ependent actions by the user to activat e ignition.
-Cigarette lighters powered by lithium batteries without a safety cap or means s of protection against inadvertent activation are not permitted.
+Cigarette lighters should have two independent actions by the user to activate ignition.
+Cigarette lighters powered by lithium batteries without a safety cap or means of protection against inadvertent activation are not permitted.
 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location No No On one's person only No

-Packaging Quantity Notes Mobility aid must be prepared to May carry one spare wet Non-spillable batteries must not prevent inadvertent activation. non-spillable battery, or two spare contain any free or unabsorbed ONG T Mobility aid secured and protected nickel-metal hydride or dry liquid. from damage. batteries.
-Batteries must be prepared to CE FFE OF CO Any spare batteries, batteries that prevent short circuit and are removed must be carried in inadvertent activation. strong rigid packaging in cargo Non-spillable wet batteries must compartment. pass pressure and vibration tests Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location Yes Yes No Yes
+Packaging Quantity Notes Mobility aid must be prepared to May carry one spare wet Non-spillable batteries must not prevent inadvertent activation. non-spillable battery, or two spare contain any free or unabsorbed C VOT Mobility aid secured and protected nickel-metal hydride or dry liquid. from damage. batteries.
+Batteries must be prepared to Any spare batteries, batteries that prevent short circuit and are removed must be carried in inadvertent activation. strong rigid packaging in cargo Non-spillable wet batteries must compartment. pass pressure and vibration tests Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location Yes Yes No Yes